7zi/reddit_automation_bot/README.md

 #Reddit Automation Bot

-This is a ruby gem that allows you to automate several aspects of reddit.
+Reddit auto is a ruby gem that allows you to automate several aspects of reddit.
+It doesn't use the reddit api, instead uses watir/selenium to automate.

 ###Features